0xB4DC0D3/0xB4DC0D3/README.md

 - 🔭 I'm currently working on **my local Nestify project (NES emulator)**

-- 🌱 I'am looking for a job, so feel free to contact me
+- 🌱 I'm looking for a job, so feel free to contact me

 - 💬 Ask me about **JavaScript, TypeScript, React, Next.js, C++, and Rust**